-At CBM, we recognise that good mental health is essential to the wellbeing of individuals and their families.
-The evidence shows that apart from the personal impact of social exclusion, there is an enormous loss to communities if people with mental health challenges are not able to participate in the economy and broader society.
+At CBM, we recognise that social inclusion and good mental health are essential to the well-being of individuals and their families.
+The evidence shows that apart from the personal impact of social exclusion, there is an enormous loss to communities if people with mental health conditions are not able to participate in the economy and broader society.
+In recognition of this impact, the World Health Organization has now included mental health as one of its Sustainable Development Goals.

 Mental health and poverty